-Red-Green color blindness, encompassing all its subtypes, is the most prevalent form of color blindness, accounting for about 99% of all color vision deficiencies.
+Red-Green color blindness has many subtypes.
+It is the most common form of color blindness, causing about 99% of all color vision problems.
 It occurs when the red and green receptors in the retina are not working correctly.
 The result is that reds and greens appear similar, resulting in a loss of detail.

 Here is a complete guide on Red Green Colorblindness that will help you understand this condition better.